More Than a Preschool: A Glimpse Inside the Montessori Pre-K Classroom

 The heart of our Pre-K classroom is Practical Life.
 These are not just chores – they are powerful exercises that build focus, confidence, and independence by letting children master the real-world skills they see adults doing every day.

 Activities like pouring, spooning, and threading build the hand strength and coordination that form the foundation for writing.
-Lessons in caring for the environment — watering plants, sweeping the floor — teach children to be respectful, contributing members of their community.
-Our Grace and Courtesy lessons are woven into daily life, helping children learn to greet others, wait their turn, and communicate with kindness, building the social foundation that will serve them for life.
+Lessons in caring for the environment – watering plants, sweeping the floor – teach children to be respectful, contributing members of their community.
+Our Grace and Courtesy lessons are woven into daily life.
+Children learn to greet others, wait their turn, and communicate with kindness – building a social foundation that will serve them for life.

 Exploring the World: How Sensorial Work Builds the Brain